-The device is designed to measure the concentration of dust particles inside a pipe or duct.
+The device is designed to measure the concentration of dust particles inside conductive pipes and ducts.
 It is an ideal solution for industrial applications like filter leak detection, air circulation control and emission monitoring.

-The operating principle is based on inductive electrification technology, where particles interacting with an isolated probe induce a signal that is transmitted to the monitoring system.
+ZiDM5 is a compact unit that consists of an isolated sensor probe, internal electronics, and an aluminum enclosure that protects the internal parts.
+During installation, the probe is inserted inside a duct perpendicular to the airflow, where particles interacting with the probe induce a signal that is transmitted to the monitoring system.
+This technology is called "inductive electrification", and it enables more sensitive measurement than traditional DC-based measurement methods.
 The normal dust level is determined during commissioning, and the signal generated by the sensor is then scaled in proportion to this baseline level when the dust level fluctuates.